xhf-F/cocoa_des_y3/README.md

 We suggest the `chains` path be included in the `.gitignore` file once the folder is added and committed to the project's repository.

-### Step 3: copy data files
+### Step 3: copy the data products to the `/data` folder

-You must always include the covariance matrice, data vector, source and lens redshift distributions, and mask files.
+You must include the covariance matrice, data vector, source and lens redshift distributions, and mask files.

-### Step 4: Create a dataset file on `data` folder.
+### Step 4: Create a dataset file on the `/data` folder.

 Check [DES_Y3.dataset](https://github.com/CosmoLike/cocoa_des_y3/blob/main/data/DES_Y3.dataset) as a template.